1972 United States presidential election in South Carolina

 The 1972 United States presidential election in South Carolina took place on November 7, 1972.
 All 50 states and the District of Columbia were part of the 1972 United States presidential election.
 South Carolina voters chose 8 electors to the Electoral College, who voted for president and vice president.

 South Carolina overwhelmingly voted for the Republican nominees, incumbent President Richard Nixon of California and his running mate Vice President Spiro Agnew of Maryland.
 Nixon and Agnew defeated the Democratic nominees, Senator George McGovern of South Dakota and his running mate U.S. Ambassador Sargent Shriver of Maryland.

-Nixon carried South Carolina with 70.58% of the vote to McGovern's 27.92%, a victory margin of 42.66%.
-This election provided the Republican Party with its best presidential result in South Carolina since Reconstruction and constitutes the only presidential election where the Republican candidate carried every county in the state.
-This election marks the last time South Carolina voted to the left of neighboring Georgia.
+Nixon carried South Carolina with 70.58 percent of the vote to McGovern's 27.92 percent, a victory margin of 42.66 points.
+This election provided the Republican Party with its best presidential result in South Carolina since 1872 and constitutes the only presidential election where the Republican candidate carried every county in the state.
+Nixon was also the first Republican since 1872 to carry the state twice.